 Grooming and Maintenance

-When you’ve provided the vine with the best growing conditions, you will have to prune it to keep it in its bound.
+When you’ve given the vine the best growing conditions, you will have to prune plants regularly to keep it in bounds.

 You may have more success with cutting or division.

 Wait for the rainy season in the summer to get a green cutting and sowing it in peat in a seed tray and place it in a humid environment with partial shade.